If you’re unsure of the best GPU to pair with your i9-9900K, read on.

 Those who want the best possible gaming experience at 4K or 1440p no matter the price will spend their hard-earned cash on the RTX 2080Ti.
-Everyone else will look at its price and say “yeah, I don’t want to pay a four-digit price for a graphics card,” and start searching for an alternative.
+Everyone else will look at it and say “yeah, I don’t want to pay a four-digit price for a graphics card,” and start searching for an alternative.

-Now, you won’t be able to play every game at 60fps and with all settings cranked out, but most of them will run just fine.
+Now, you won’t be able to play every game at 60fps with all settings cranked out, but most of them will run just fine.
 Esports and multiplayer titles will run without issues, even at three-digit frame rates.
 Most AAA games will run at 60fps or a bit below.

-System hogs such as RDR 2, Metro Exodus, or AC: Odyssey will struggle to achieve 60 frames but the good news is that two of the three titles come with a wide range of visual settings allowing users to achieve the best ratio between eye candy and performance.
+System hogs such as RDR 2, Metro Exodus, or AC: Odyssey will struggle to achieve 60 frames.
+The good news is that two of the three titles come with a wide range of visual settings allowing users to achieve the best ratio between eye candy and performance.

 Here, we have two gaming scenarios.
 The first is the good old case of stable 60 frames per second.
 The second scenario includes the 1440p resolution and three-digit frame rates.
 Luckily, there are great graphics cards for both cases.

-The good thing is that, while AAA games will work at 60fps or higher, esports titles will run at 100 frames or higher, making these two cards excellent choices for 1440p high refresh gaming.
+The good thing is that, while AAA games will work at 60fps or higher, esports titles will run at 100 frames or higher, making the RX 5700 XT excellent choice for 1440p high refresh gaming.
 At least if you’re satisfied with AAA games running at double-digit frame rates and only demanding esports and multiplayer titles to run at 120fps or higher.